projectacrn/acrn-hypervisor/doc/tutorials/acrn_ootb.rst

 .. _acrn_ootb:

-Install ACRN Out-of-the-box
+Install ACRN Out of the Box
 ###########################

 In this tutorial, we will learn to generate an out-of-the-box (OOTB) Service VM or a Preempt-RT VM image so that we can use ACRN or RTVM immediately after installation without any configuration or modification.

 Set up a Build Environment
 **************************